Johnny Morris (American football): Sportscaster career

-In 1964, while still playing for the Bears, Morris joined WBBM-TV in Chicago as a sportscaster.
-Except for a six-year stint at rival WMAQ-TV, Morris remained at WBBM until 1992, serving for most of that time as sports director.
-He became good friends with film critic Gene Siskel when Siskel was hired by the station in the 1970s.
-During his time at WBBM-TV, he popularised the use of the telestrator (a device for drawing over still or moving video images) in sports television, which was invented by fellow WBBM-TV employee Leonard Reiffel for his science-related TV series Dimensions on Tomorrow's Living and The World Tomorrow.
-He also served as a football color commentator for CBS' NFL coverage from 1975 to 1986.
-He retired in 1996.
+He became good friends with film critic Gene Siskel after Siskel was hired by WBBM in 1974.
+Morris was a pallbearer at Siskel's funeral.
+During his time at WBBM-TV, he popularized the use of the Telestrator (a device for drawing over still or moving video images) in sports television, which was invented by fellow WBBM-TV employee Leonard Reiffel for his science-related TV series Dimensions on Tomorrow's Living and The World Tomorrow.
+Among other things, Reiffel was a nuclear physicist who worked under Enrico Fermi, and had also worked at NASA.

+Morris also served as a football color commentator for CBS' NFL coverage from 1975 to 1986.
+He partially retired in 1992, and fully retired in 1996.